philophilo/sample-actions/README.md

 ```
 The application uses Postgres as the database.
 This is also setup through Docker.
 The variables in `docker/.env` will be picked up by docker-compose on setup.

+### Running the application

+When the credentials have been setup, run `make run-app`.
+The application will be running on `localhost:8000`

+### The necessary Make commands

 `make network` Creates the docker-compose network

 `make build` Builds the application's image through docker-compose